nuzcraft/rot.js-tutorial/README.md

 ### 2020.01.27
 Alrighty, today we're going to start on Part 11, adding a hunger system.
 I'm very interested to see how this goes, as well as how we implement using items.

+This ended up being a really cool section with a lot of stuff involved.
+We added a hunger mechanic that will kill the player if the eat too much or too little.
+We added the ability to eat certain items and eat items more than once.
+We added the ability for corpses to drop from slain enemies (which can also be eaten).
+Very fun section!
+I can see lots of ways to expand upon these bits.

 ### 2020.01.23
 Today I'm going to start on part 10b - Inventory and Item Management.
 Now that we've added items to the game, it's time for the player to be able to pick them up!